planetscale/docs/content/docs/configuring-sharding.md

 ## Overview

-The PlanetScale CNDb allows you to scale your database by spreading the tables over multiple MySQL instances, or **shards**.
+The PlanetScaleDB allows you to scale your database by spreading the tables over multiple MySQL instances, or **shards**.
 The database continues to behave like a single MySQL database instance: sharding does not require a change to your application.
 Scaling the database further by increasing the number of shards requires a single configuration change.

 To configure your database to use multiple shards, follow these steps: